malalalash/malalalash/README.md

 ## About Me

-I'm a passionate [front-end deveoper].
+I'm a passionate front-end deveoper.
 I love creating intuitive user interfaces and staying up-to-date with the latest industry trends!

 ## Skills